Is Mexico safe is the million-dollar question every traveler is thinking about while planning their vacation to Mexico.

 Traveling anywhere requires a little bit of safety precaution.
 So, remember to enlist these general rules during your vacation and you will not have to worry about how many tourists are killed or if you will be killed.

 Here are some precautions that you can take in order to make sure your trip goes as planned:

 - Keep Your Nose Clean: As mentioned above, much of the criminal activity in Mexico revolves around the drug trade and sex trade.
 Although many Americans go south of the border to have a little fun remember the last thing you want is to end up in a Mexican Jail.

-- When Driving, Stick to Main Roads and Daytime Travel: One of the most popular methods to extort money and protect cartel turf is through carjacks or roadblock ambushes.
-Avoid backroads and nighttime driving and hire taxis and driving services through the hotel where you’re staying.
+- When Driving, Stick to Main Roads, and Daytime Travel: One of the most popular methods to extort money and protect cartel turf is through carjacks or roadblock ambushes.
+Avoid back roads and nighttime driving and hire taxis and driving services through the hotel where you’re staying.

 - Stay Informed: Keep up-to-date about safety news through a few methods.
 First of all, talk with your travel agent and/or hotel concierge about safety updates, and where to go.
 They’ll have the most current read on the situation.
 As an American Citizen, you should also consider signing up for STEP, the Department of State’s Safe Traveler Enrollment Program.
-This will sign you up for travel alerts, put you on the consulate and embassy’s radar, and make it easier to work things out if there’s an incident.
-Mexico Travel Warning
+This will sign you up for travel alerts, put you on the consulate and Embassy radar, and make it easier to work things out if there’s an incident.

 - Leave a copy of your passport and itinerary with someone at home.

 - Keep your valuables locked up when you leave the hotel.

 - Learn the language as much as possible (This is not just for safety, but also for courtesy, which can actually keep you safer too!)
 Remember the old saying you can catch more flies with honey than vinegar?